Parkway School District

 Parkway C-2 School District, or Parkway Schools, is a public school district serving eight municipalities in western St. Louis County, Missouri, United States.
+The district headquarters is in Chesterfield.
 The district operates four comprehensive high schools, one alternative high school, five middle schools, and eighteen elementary schools, and one early childhood center.
 The district is named for the Daniel Boone Parkway, also known as Interstate 64.

+Boundary

+The district includes all of Country Life Acres, as well as the majorities of Creve Coeur, Manchester, Town and Country, and Winchester.
+It also includes portions of Chesterfield, Des Peres, Maryland Heights, Twin Oaks, Valley Park, and Westwood.